 Anyway – back to Sharpness – a blade consists of two planes that meet at a line of intersection.
 This sharp edge or angle formed by the meeting of two surfaces is called an arris) traditionally the name for two meeting planes in mouldings).

-Although the intersection of the back and the ground bevel looks like a triangle to the naked eye it is not since it has a very small thickness – just a few microns across.
+Although the intersection of the back and the honed bevel looks like a triangle to the naked eye it is not since it has a very small thickness – just a few microns across.

 If the edge is wide enough to reflect even the smallest amount of light, it is too dull for woodworking – although probably fine for shaving.
 If there is no glint along the blade’s edge, then it is sharp.